Blueshoe/Django-Database-Anonymizer/README.md

 This approach differs the tool from eg. `django-autofixture`.
 It is inspired by `django-anonymizer`.

 ## Installation & Requirements
-To use this tool, just copy this django app in your django project.
+To use this tool, just copy this django app in your django project and add it to your `INSTALLED_APPS`.

 The package  ```django-bulk-update``` is needed, you can install it via pip:
 ```
 pip install django-bulk-update
 ```
+It is tested in Python 2.7 with Django 1.8

 ## Management command
 ```